tingyuli96/pokemonCatch/web/README.md

 ## Gettting Started
 #### Help you find the pokemon you want
-Given an pokemon name with some features, you will the location for the next appearance of this pokemon
+Given an pokemon name with some features, you will get the location for the next appearance of this pokemon
 ![Pedict Pokemon Name](https://github.com/colirain/pokemonCatch/blob/master/web/src/predict_pokemon.png)
 ![result](https://github.com/colirain/pokemonCatch/blob/master/web/src/predict_pokemon_result.png)
 #### help you find which pokemon will appear in a paticular location